 A Buffer study of 100,000+ users shows that creators who post at least once a week for six months earn 5× more engagement per post than sporadic posters.
 You don’t need endless hours or expensive agencies—just a few smart workflow tweaks.
+These five hacks will help you plan, produce, schedule, and multiply your content without burning out.

 As social platforms grow noisier, brands face a simple trade-off: post too little and vanish from feeds; post too much and risk fatigue or wasted resources.
 Three leading analyses converge on a clear thesis: volume matters.
 Hootsuite’s 2025 survey recommends 48–72 posts per week to maintain visibility without overwhelming audiences.
 Rival IQ’s 2024 benchmarks show that even category leaders—beauty brands—average 31 posts weekly, while Sprout Social data reveal an overall average of 10 posts per day (≈70/week) for brands in 2023.
 This article distills those findings into concise, data-driven insights for social teams.